 Yes.
-Students with disabilities can graduate with a regular high school diploma in Pennsylvania by either meeting the standard requirements set forth by the state, or by meeting the goals set forth in their IEP.
+Students with disabilities can graduate with a regular high school diploma in Pennsylvania by either meeting state graduation requirements or by meeting the goals set forth in their IEP.
 Pennsylvania does not issue an alternate diploma for students who graduate based on IEP goals aligned to alternate eligible content, as done in some other states.